 I can’t stress enough how great of a luxury it is to be able to lounge comfortably in a chair at camp after a long day of hiking.
 So far I’ve used the Air Chair on four overnight backpack trips and so far I’ve had zero back pain after each trip.
 It’s been a game changer, and I plan on taking it on every backpack trip from now on, even the long treks.
 Especially the long treks!
 At just 8 oz., why not?

 UPDATE JULY 2020: After 10 backpack trips using this setup, we finally realized that the FlexMat foam sleeping pads just aren’t comfortable enough for a good night’s sleep (at least in our opinions), and have reverted back to taking our Exped Synmat Hyperlight HL Duo air mattress.
 The difference is profound; the air mattress is so much more comfortable that I realize now my comments above about the foam pad comfort were way too optimistic.
 But at the same time, we still LOVE the Air Chairs and can’t imagine backpacking without them now.
 Our solution was to take one of the FlexMats and cut it in half – it turns out that the Air Chairs still work fine with only half the FlexMat (as a single layer instead of a whole pad doubled over).
 This solution is a bit heavier now, since the foam pads are only used for the chairs and aren’t doubling as sleeping pads, bringing the total for the chairs to about a pound each.
 But this weight is totally worth it for the comfort and support of a chair in the backcountry.

-Originally published October 2012.
-Fully updated August 2018 with all new gear lists.
-I’ve also added affiliate links, which means that if you purchase something after clicking one of my gear links, I will get a small cut of the payment and it won’t cost you anything more.
+This post contains affiliate links, which means that if you make a purchase after clicking one of the links, I will earn a small commission and you won’t pay anything more.